smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 ```
 !@

-@![java,javaEE,javaSE]
+@![android, javaEE, javaSE]
 ```java
 // ToDo - Add example
 ```
 !@

-### Button Presses
+#### Button Presses
 Another unique feature of remote control is the ability to send simulated button presses to the associated modules, imitating a button press on the hardware itself.
-Simply specify the module, the button, and the type of press you would like.
+Simply specify the module, the button, and the type of press you would like to simulate.

 @![iOS]
 ##### Objective-C
-###### Pre-Core v6.0
+###### RPC < v6.0
 ```objc
 SDLButtonPress *buttonPress = [[SDLButtonPress alloc] initWithButtonName:SDLButtonNameEject moduleType:SDLModuleTypeRadio];
 buttonPress.buttonPressMode = SDLButtonPressModeShort;